architecht - designer (1905-1977)

 In 1952 he joined the studio as a partner Franca Helg, architect with whom Albini shared the subsequent projects.

-In the early 60s the two other important presences of Antonio Piva (in 1962) and Marco Albini (in 1965) entered the studio, which together with Franca Helg will form a group that will complete many projects of Albini even after his death.
+In the early 1960s two other figures entered the studio, such as Antonio Piva, in 1962 and Marco Albini, in 1965, who together with Franca Helg formed a group that would complete many of Albini's projects even after his death.

-In the early '50s he obtained important positions that received wide approval from the critics.
-The arrangement of the Municipal Galleries of Palazzo Bianco in Genoa is one of the first museums realized within a historical structure and set up according to the principles of the Modern Movement, realized with interventions in stark contrast to the pre-existing building.
+In the early '50s he obtained assignments that received wide approval from the critics.
+The arrangement of the Palazzo Bianco Municipal Galleries in Genoa is one of the first museums built within a historical structure and set up according to the principles of the Modern Movement, realized with interventions in stark contrast to the pre-existing building.

 Main projects and design achievements: